 In Cape Town, the community is your classroom.
 Whether you’re using the city as a case study to explore relevant socio-economic issues, or working alongside a social agency with a community-based organization in the Community Partnership practicum, study abroad in South Africa allows you to examine, act, and reflect upon the realities and challenges of developing communities by engaging with them yourself.

-The study abroad in South Africa program is supplemented with field trips and excursions to various points of interest around Cape Town and the Western Cape Province.
-Field trips and excursions may include visits to local theater, music, and dance productions, museum tours, rugby matches, local festivals, the Cape Peninsula, the Cape Flats, and a rural weekend stay.
+The study abroad program in South Africa is supplemented with excursions to various points of interest around Cape Town and the Western Cape Province.
+Excursions may include visits to local theater, music, and dance productions, museum tours, rugby matches, local festivals, the Cape Peninsula, the Cape Flats, and a homestay weekend with a local family.

 Dates, Deadlines & Fees